-Angelina Gladue, Registrar

-agladue@tm.edu

-(701)477-7825

-Student Services Office-Room 115H
+Angelina Gladue, Registrar agladue@tm.edu (701)477-7825 Student Services Office-Room 115H

 Registration is conducted each semester.
+See the academic calendar at the front of this catalog for registration dates.
 Faculty members are available to advise students during the fall and spring registration periods.
 Students are informed by mail, media and TMCC website www.tm.edu about the date, time, and place of registration.

 Orientation is an organized informational seminar and an important part of the registration process.
 Orientation is a requirement for new students.
-At the session, staff and peer mentors present an overview of information for all freshmen and transfer students who intend to enroll for the semester
+At the session, staff and peer mentors present an overview of information for all freshmen and transfer students who intend to enroll for the semester.
+See the academic calendar at the front of this catalog for the orientation date.

 Pre-registration is conducted in the fall and spring semesters for currently enrolled students seeking enrollment for the next term.
+See academic calendar for pre-registration dates.